 Director: Hu Bo

 Manzhouli – a city in northern China the inhabitants claim is the home of a sedentary elephant that ignores the world.
-This myth and the city become the focal point of a handful desperate of characters all of whom are trying to escape the downhill projection of their fate.
-Clocking in at four hours, it is the debut feature of 29-year-old Hu Bo, who had already made reputation of himself as a novelist, before tragically taking his own life after the film’s completion.
+This myth and the city become the focal point of a handful of desperate characters all of whom are trying to escape the downhill projection of their fate.
+Clocking in at four hours, it is the debut feature of 29-year-old Hu Bo, who had already made a reputation for himself as a novelist, before tragically taking his own life after the film’s completion.